kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

 and `sleep` share the same process group. `ps` is marked with `+` which means "is in the foreground process group".

-Note that the term "job" is a bash-specific term; tty doesn't know about it.
+Note that the term "job" is a synonym for a process group (see `man credentials`).

 We will discuss sessions and process groups in more detail later.
 That brief introduction should be enough however to understand tty settings that we will